Silencing China's zombie steel mills no solution for smog

 That undermines state media claims that the government is going the extra mile to clean up Hebei, China's biggest steel producer and home to seven of the 10 most polluted cities in the country, environmentalists and industry experts said.

-Stirred by growing public anger over smog that often spreads to neighbouring Beijing, the government summoned Hebei's leaders to a series of meetings in the capital last year and urged them to draw up plans to slash steel capacity.
-They eventually agreed on a target of 86 million tonnes, about 35 percent of current capacity, by 2020.
+Stirred by growing public anger over smog that often spreads to neighboring Beijing, the government summoned Hebei's leaders to a series of meetings in the capital last year and urged them to draw up plans to slash steel capacity.
+They eventually agreed on a target of 86 million metric tons, about 35 percent of current capacity, by 2020.